 Remember when you got your first credit card?
 You probably felt like you were holding financial freedom in the palm of your hands.
 You may even recall how exciting it was to swipe that slim piece of plastic for the very first time.

 Perhaps you signed up for it in college or university because you were tired of your ramen noodle diet.
-(Plus, it came with a free Molson Beer Cozy, after all.)
+(Plus, it came with a free Molson Beer Cozy!)
 Or maybe a car breakdown forced you to break down too, finally applying for one so you can afford the repair.

 But one card turned into two cards, and two turned into twenty.
 Now, your fantasy of carefree spending has become a reality involving overwhelming debt, colossal fees, and collection calls.